Data in Action

 • Bidirectional charging (V2G)

-• €— million local value creation
+• €— million in local value creation

-• Energy self-sufficiency through renewables
+• Energy autonomy through renewables

 • South Tyrol as a model for Alpine regions